InseeFr/Eno/README.md

 From a DDI, Eno produces:

-- A [Lunatic](https://github.com/InseeFr/Lunatic) questionnaire that can be used for web web, telephone or face to face interviewing.
+- A [Lunatic](https://github.com/InseeFr/Lunatic) questionnaire that can be used for web, telephone or face to face interviewing.
 - A questionnaire in paper format.
 - A description of the questionnaire in an editable file.